Reflecting on Our Legacy, Advancing Toward Equality

 *NAWL membership through December 2024 is included in your New Member registration fee.

-Complimentary registrations are available for unemployed attorneys and law students.
+Complimentary registrations are available for unemployed attorneys.
 Please apply for a scholarship as indicated in the FAQs section.

 Need help making the case to attend?
 Download our template letter to send to your manager.